dubzzz/fast-check/website/docs/core-blocks/arbitraries/primitives/string.md

 fc.string({ unit: 'grapheme' });
 // Note: Any string made only of printable graphemes possibly made of multiple code-points.
 // With 'grapheme', minLength (resp. maxLength) refers to length in terms of graphemes (visual entities).
+// As an example, "\u{0061}\u{0300}" has a length of 1 in this context, as it corresponds to the visual entity: "à".
 // Examples of generated values: "length", "🡓𑨭", "🚌ﾱॶ🥄ၜ㏹", "key", "callஈcall"…

 fc.string({ unit: 'grapheme-composite' });